atxFarley/aws_serverless/README.md

 This is an intimidating amount of data for any individual grower to negotiate.

-Now, multiply that data for an agriculture consultant, growers’ association, or agriculture retailer servicing multiple growers, this amount increases exponentially and the management/analysis of it all requires a robust, scalable solution.
+Multiply that data for an agriculture consultant, growers’ association, or agriculture retailer servicing multiple growers, this amount increases exponentially and the management/analysis of it all requires a robust, scalable solution.

 The focus for this project is specifically on crop growers and organizations that access and/or manage field data for growers such as farm managers, agriculture retailers, grower associations, crop consultants, and agronomists.